 This district is comprised of a maze of cobblestone streets and old buildings.
 It’s preserved surroundings also showcase the history of Barcelona.
 Just by walking around, you can imagine what it was like in the city several hundred years ago.

 It’s also got plenty of modern features.
 The cramped streets include many small plazas with cafes, musicians, and artisanal shops.
 In the evening, the Gothic Quarter continues to be vibrant and full of life, thanks to the numerous bars.

 The Gothic Quarter includes enough variety to keep you busy and is a particularly great place to stay if you’ve only got 24 hours in Barcelona.
 If you want, you can still check out the rest of Barcelona while staying in the Gothic Quarter.
 You can easily walk to La Rambla.
 This central pedestrian thoroughfare conveniently takes you through most of Barcelona.

-Attractions in and around the Gothic Quarter: Picasso Museum, Barcelona Cathedral, Placa del Rei, Chapel of Santa Agata, Basilica of Santa Maria del Mar.
+Attractions in & around the Gothic Quarter: Picasso Museum, Barcelona Cathedral, Placa del Rei, Chapel of Santa Agata, Basilica of Santa Maria del Mar.

 While the Gothic Quarter is full of old buildings, it also includes a few modern hotels.
 You can also even find accommodations that offer rooftop views of the city.

 - Musik Boutique Hotel: This modern hotel is located on the outskirts of the Gothic Quarter, making it easier to travel to La Rambla and other parts of the city.
 It’s a luxurious hotel and is another spot that offers rooftop views of the city.